Frequently Asked Questions

 A variety of rotational experiences also are available in smaller communities throughout the Midwest region within Mayo Clinic Health System.

 In addition, some of our residents rotate outside the U.S., usually under the auspices of the Mayo International Health Program.
 This program helps residents bring their talents to underserved areas of the world.
-Scholarships are provided on a competitive basis to cover transportation and lodging.
+Scholarships are provided to cover transportation and lodging.
 Residents have rotated to a large number of regions worldwide.Back to top

-Other major employers include IBM, the school system, and the local hotel and restaurant industry.
+Other major employers include IBM, the public and private school systems, and the local hotel and restaurant industry.
 The density of information technology infrastructure in the region makes Rochester an ideal environment for telecommuting.
 Professional services and light manufacturing also are prominent components of the workforce.

-Minneapolis-St. Paul, a major metropolitan area, is within an 80-minute drive.
+Minneapolis-St. Paul, a major metropolitan area, is within a 70-minute drive.
 Our program maintains an informal network of significant others and family members in the various arenas noted above to assist and guide new members to our community.Back to top

 What is the work-life balance?

 Work-life balance is highly influenced by the nature of the people with whom you work.
-The esprit de corps is particularly rich within our residency and one of the most cited positives at the end of the year.
+The esprit de corps is particularly rich within our residency and one of the most cited positives at the end of training.

 All have been selected because of the richness they will add to the community and their ability to bring out the best in those around them.
 It is no surprise that residents develop some of their closest friendships with one another.
 Similarly, the size of Mayo Clinic and a number of other educational programs attract a wide variety of people throughout the world to Rochester.